openpmix/prrte/src/tools/prte/prte-map.1.md

     Supported options include `slot`, `hwthread`, `core`, `l1cache`, `l2cache`, `l3cache`, `package`, and `node`.

-Any object can include modifiers by adding a colon (`:`) and any combination of one or more of the following to the `--rank-by` option:
+Any object can include qualifiers by adding a colon (`:`) and any combination of one or more of the following to the `--rank-by` option:

  - `SPAN`